 Like many people I am fascinated with word clouds.
-I thought it would be interesting to copy-and-paste my thesis into Wordle and play around with it to see how close I could get to a visual word cloud expression of the ideas in my thesis, “Theology and Technology: Humanity in Process.”
+I thought it would be interesting to copy-and-paste my thesis into a word cloud generator and play around with it to see how close I could get to a visual word cloud expression of the ideas in my thesis, “Theology and Technology: Humanity in Process.”
 The intriguing thing with word clouds is the dance between randomness and defined conditions and the resultant coincidences and correlations.
 After a few random selections and purposeful color selections I arrived at the following word cloud:

 Here we have a shape like an egg, an arrowhead, or a leaf, thus representing the interplay between creation, technology, and nature.
 On one end of the shape is the word “scientific,” and at the other end is the word “dualism.”
 These two words encapsulate the main themes of my thesis.
 I chose a simple two-color complementary color scheme to represent dualism but chose the “little variance” color option to reflect complexity.